 EYFS Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 N/A To understand that holding the camera still and considering angles and light are important to take good pictures.
 To know that you can edit, crop and filter photographs.
 To know how to search safely for images online.
-N/A To know that different types of camera shots can make my photos or videos look more effective.
+To understand that an animation is made up of a sequence of photographs.
+To know that small changes in my frames will create a smoother looking animation.
+To understand what software creates simple animations and some of its features e.g. onion skinning.
+To know that different types of camera shots can make my photos or videos look more effective.
 To know that I can edit photos and videos using film editing software.
 To understand that I can add transitions and text to my video.
-N/A To understand that stop motion animation is an animation filmed one frame at a time using models, and with tiny changes between each photograph.
+To know some of the features of web design software.
+To know that a website is a collection of pages that are all connected.
+To know that websites usually have a homepage and subpages as well as clickable links to new pages, called hyperlinks.
+To know that websites should be informative and interactive.
+To understand that stop motion animation is an animation filmed one frame at a time using models, and with tiny changes between each photograph.
 To know that decomposition of an idea is important when creating stop-motion animations.
 To know that editing is an important feature of making and improving a stop motion animation.
-N/A
+To know that sound clips can be recorded using sound recording software and that sound clips can be edited and trimmed.